- Total units 24 Units

 This specialisation may only be undertaken in conjunction with one of the following majors:

 - Human Biology

 This specialisation requires the completion of 24 units, which must consist of:

-18 units from completion of the following course(s):
+18 units from the completion of courses from the following list:

 BIOL3108 - Hallmarks of Cancer (6 units)

 BIOL3109 - Ecological and Evolutionary Developmental Biology (6 units)